Chapter 4. References

 QR4.8.3 The Grand Evolution

-Darwin’s great idea was that human beings were naturally selected by evolution over millions of years, rather than built as we are now from the beginning.
+Darwin’s great idea was that human beings were naturally selected by evolution over millions of years, rather than always being as we are now.
 This evolution was based on three features of life:

 1. Generation.
 Species generate offspring that carry on their traits.